19 Death I

 Back to Pavlina:]

-1. After we die we retain some part of our consciousness, but all the physical parts of our existence are lost.
+"So we have a couple alternatives that seem reasonable to me:1.
+After we die we retain some part of our consciousness, but all the physical parts of our existence are lost.

 2. After we die we cease to exist.
 Our consciousness gets wiped out along with the physical.
 Dead and gone forever.